COVID-19 Business Support Grants: Local Authority Discretionary Grant Fund

 balance sheet total of not more than 5.1 million

-To be a micro business, under the Companies Act 2006, a business must have no more than 10 staff and satisfy one or both of the following requirements:
+To be a micro business, under the Companies Act 2006, a business must satisfy two or more of the following requirements:

 turnover of not more than £632,000

 balance sheet total of not more than £316,000

 a headcount of staff not more than 10

 Ongoing fixed property-related costs of at least £250 per month.
 Eligible costs to include, rent, mortgage payments, insurance, utilities and business rates.

 A significant fall in income due to the COVID-19 crisis